lazyjobseeker/lazyjobseeker.github.io/en/_posts/2025-02-21-interactive-dashboard-with-bokeh.md

 ```
 {: file='example_python_callback.py'}

+You can see that `update` callback is passed to `on_change` method when it is called by `TextInput` widget's instance `search`.

 It is noticeable that in this case you cannot use `output_file` and `show` methods above which allowed us to generate standalone `html` file.
 On the other words, you can use only `bokeh serve --show example.py` to run your dashboard above.
 Then it will work for you to search through the `Item` column,

 {% include img-gdrive alt="Search Result" id="174ia1xD0ENNkzUdSt9SqyThBv6wKEc1X" %}